aionnetwork/aion-docs/kernel/_index.en.md

 ## Download

 If you're looking to download the kernel and get started right away, head on over to our Github where you can [download the latest release](https://github.com/aionnetwork/aion/releases).
-Also, take a look at the [Node Setup](/en/aion-node/node-setup) docs to get a handle on what goes where.
+Also, take a look at the [Aion Node](/en/aion-node) section to get a handle on what goes where.

 ## Super Brief Overview